Configuring an APRS-IS Port

 around the fixed latitude and longitude defined for the beacon

-will be used.
+station location.
 If the beacon latitude and longitude are not

-specified, a default radius filter of 50 kilometers around 39°15'N,
+specified and GPS is not being used, a default radius filter of 50 kilometers around 39°15'N,

 76°36'W (the location of the 2011 ARRL/TAPR DCC) will be used.